-1. Introduction - What is Laylut Al-Qadr/Night of Power?
+1. What is Laylut Al-Qadr/Night of Power?

 Laylut Al-Qadr (night of power) is the most important night in the Islamic calendar.
-Based on the Quranic verse, "Lo!
+Many scholars are of the opinion that it was on this night that the Holy Quran was revealed from Lowhul Mahooz (sacred tablets) to the House of Glory (Bayt Al-'Izzah) in the lowest heaven, from where it was revealed piecemeal to the Prophet Muhammad (peace and blessings upon him (PBUH)) according to events that took place during his life over a period of twenty-three years.
+The Quran states: "Lo!
 We revealed it on the Night of Power."
-(97:1) scholars are of the opinion that it was on this night that the Holy Quran was revealed from Lowhul Mahooz (sacred tablets) to the House of Glory (Bayt Al-'Izzah) in the lowest heaven, from where it was revealed piecemeal to the Prophet Muhammad (peace and blessings upon him (PBUH)) according to events that took place during his life over a period of twenty-three years.
+(97:1).
 Some scholars are also of the opinion that it was on this night that the previous scriptures were revealed to Prophets Esa (Jesus), Moosa, Dawood and Ebrahim (peace and blessings upon them all), although there is no definitive proof of this.